wyldebeast-wunderliebe/mrwolfe/mrwolfe/docs/intro.md

 Handling support issues is an art!
 Ehh, well, it's actually pretty simple.
-Mr. Wolfe is based on the assumption that you always have a Service Level Agreement with for a given application that you expect issues for, and a fixed number of people that can send issues for this SLA.
-Issues are sent over email by valid contacts, or added ttw by authenticated users that are valid contacts.
+Mr. Wolfe is based on the assumption that you always have a Service Level Agreement with, for a given application that you expect issues for, and a fixed number of people that can send issues for this SLA.
+Issues are sent over email by valid contacts, or added TTW by authenticated users that are valid contacts.
 No SLA, no issue.
 Simple as that.
 If that is not the way your support organization works, don't use this system.